Microfinance: Ways in which poor people manage their money

 Rutherford argues that the basic problem that poor people face as money managers is to gather a "usefully large" amount of money.
 Building a new home may involve saving and protecting diverse building materials for years until enough are available to proceed with construction.
 Children's schooling may be funded by buying chickens and raising them for sale as needed for expenses, uniforms, bribes, etc. Because all the value is accumulated before it is needed, this money management strategy is referred to as "saving up".

-Often, people don't have enough money when they face a need, so they borrow.
+Often, people do not have enough money when they face a need, so they borrow.
 A poor family might borrow from relatives to buy land, from a moneylender to buy rice, or from a microfinance institution to buy a sewing machine.
 Since these loans must be repaid by saving after the cost is incurred, Rutherford calls this 'saving down'.
 Rutherford's point is that microcredit is addressing only half the problem, and arguably the less important half: poor people borrow to help them save and accumulate assets.
-However, Microfinance is not the magical solution to take people out of poverty; it is merely a tool that the poor can use to raise their prospects for an escape from poverty.
+However, microfinance is not the magical solution to take people out of poverty; it is merely a tool that the poor can use to raise their prospects for an escape from poverty.

 Most needs are met through a mix of saving and credit.
 A benchmark impact assessment of Grameen Bank and two other large microfinance institutions in Bangladesh found that for every $1 they were lending to clients to finance rural non-farm micro-enterprise, about $2.50 came from other sources, mostly their clients' savings.
 This parallels the experience in the West, in which family businesses are funded mostly from savings, especially during start-up.

 Recent studies have also shown that informal methods of saving are unsafe.
 For example, a study by Wright and Mutesasira in Uganda concluded that "those with no option but to save in the informal sector are almost bound to lose some money—probably around one quarter of what they save there".

 The work of Rutherford, Wright and others has caused practitioners to reconsider a key aspect of the microcredit paradigm: that poor people get out of poverty by borrowing, building microenterprises and increasing their income.
 The new paradigm places more attention on the efforts of poor people to reduce their many vulnerabilities by keeping more of what they earn and building up their assets.